reeagbo/Jassco/README.md

 - limited recursion, due to lille testing.
 - very limited string support, but getting better.
 - no object methods supported, with the exceptions listed above.

-Usage
-The python folder contains all the python files needed to produce the z80 assembly output.
-A this point there are two ways to use it:
-- if you are into Eclipse, you can set up a python environment, the output is produced to a file or to the console.
-From there you can take the code to your ZX Spectrum compiler/emulator of choice.
-- if not, you can still work with it.
-A batch file runs the python compliler, compiles the z80 assembly output and runs the image in Fuse (i have not tested this method lately, but I will).